dezzem/cse15l-lab-reports/w1report.md

 As of now you should know
 * `cd` Which changes the current directory (Won't give an output if it doesn't have an error)
 * `ls` Which lists the current files and subdirectories of the current directory (It should output the files in your directory)
-* `pwd` Which prints out any applicable text within your directory (It should output out any text files in your directory)
+* `pwd` Which prints out your current directory (It should output out your directory's path)
 * `mkdir` Which makes a new directory with the given name (Will give an error if you don't specify the directory)
 * `cp` Which copies the files in the directory to another location (Will give an error if you don't specify both directories)